JWBurgers/Bitcoin_Server/Chapter 16 - Core Lightning.md

 3. That your node makes outbound connections via ordinary Tor circuits to clearnet addresses
 4. That your node makes outbound connections to hidden services
 5. That your node makes outbound connections to clearnet addresses

+Specifically, the configuration settings work as follows.

+* The **`bind-addr=0.0.0.0:9735`** option ensures that your node listens for inbound IPv4 traffic on all network interfaces.
+* The **`addr=statictor:127.0.0.1:9051`** option instructs Lightningd to create a hidden service using the Tor service.
+The service will be static, meaning the address stays the same even after a restart of Lightningd.
+It is important that this option is set after the **`bind-addr=0.0.0.0:9735`** option to ensure that Lightningd also listens to port 9735 on the loopback address.
+This will be where the hidden service forwards inbound traffic to locally.
+* The **`announce-addr=[Public IP address]:Port`** configuration ensures that your clearnet IP address is announced to the rest of the Lightning Network.
+Unlike for the Tor hidden service, you cannot use the **`addr`** option to configure both the binding of your public IP address and announcing it to the network, unless you are running Core Lightning on a server that has its own public IP address.

 At this point, we have to take some steps to ensure that all these network configuration settings for Lightningd will work.